bvluong/Typing-Multitasker/README.md

 ### Background

 Typing Multitasker is a typing game that utilizes rhythm, timing, and multi-tasking inspired by  **Gyroshi**.
-Typing MultiTasker is a 1-player game that plays out on three circles that rotate with letters.
+A single player game that plays out on three circles which rotate with a pair of letters.
 Once the letter reaches the top of the circle, the user will need to hit the correct key in order to raise their life bar.
 The game starts off with one circle of rotating letters, but as the game progresses other circles will  appear and rotating their own letters.
+In additional to more circles appearing, the speed at which the letters revolve around the circle will also increase.

 ### Functionality & MVP